Faculty:Faculty of Science & Technology

 Jacob is a behavioural ecologist, broadly interested in the biology and evolution of communication systems in humans and other animals (mostly primates).

-Jacob joined the Animal and Environment Research Group as a Senior Lecturer in July 2016.
+Jacob joined the Department of Biology as a Senior Lecturer in July 2016.
 From 2012–2016, he was a Lecturer in the Division of Biological Anthropology at the University of Cambridge.

 He originally trained in Zoology at the University of Edinburgh.
 He then went on to study for an MSc and PhD in Anthropology and Primatology at the University of Barcelona.
 From 2010–2012, he carried out postdoctoral research at the University of Cambridge and the University of Veracruz, Mexico.